CS559/wednesday-test-harshal95/NOT_FOR_STUDENTS/index01.md

 In the future, we'll be doing graphics programming.
 This workbook is about making sure you are ready!
+Future workbooks will have you do more programming, and less plain reading.

 ## Local Server Check